vielhuber/chefcookie/README.md

 #### backdoor

-just add `?accept=1` to your urls to completely bypass chefcookie.
+add `?accept=1` to your urls to completely bypass chefcookie and\
+ignore user consent which means all scripts are in fact accepted.

 #### custom scripts